 - Anatomy and Physiology ( requirement may be separate course or 2 courses combining both)

 - General Chemistry 1 and 2

 What if my Bachelor’s was in Another Area?

 If you want to become a physical therapist but do not hold one of the bachelor’s degrees that is common among applicants, there is no need to worry.
-Students with over 100 different bachelor’s degrees were accepted to physical therapy school during the 2017-2018 cycle!
+Students with a wide variety of bachelor’s degrees were accepted to physical therapy school during the 2018-2019 cycle!
 You may need to complete additional coursework to meet prerequisite requirements, but as long as you do what you need to do to apply you can still be accepted into physical therapy school.